LeonDeligny/Toupie_POOC/README.md

    git clone https://github.com/LeonDeligny/Toupie_POOC.git
    cd Toupie_POOC

 2. Compile the project:
 	•	With Qt Creator: Open the .pro file and build the project.
 	•	With command line (if available): qmake make

 3. Run the executable:
   ./toupie_pooc

 ## Usage
 1. Launch the application to view a selection of predefined tops.
 2. Use the GUI to interact with different types of tops, adjust parameters like mass, radius, and initial angular velocity.
 3. Observe the effects of changes in real-time as the simulation updates.

 ## Project Structure
-•	src/: Source files for the simulation, including classes for different types of tops.
+- **src/** : Source files for the simulation, including classes for different types of tops.
-•	include/: Header files defining classes and methods.
+- **include/** : Header files defining classes and methods.
-•	lib/: Libraries for GUI and graphical rendering.
+- **lib/** : Libraries for GUI and graphical rendering.

-Key Concepts
+## Key Concepts
-	•	Euler-Cromer Method: Used for numerical stability in the simulation of rotational dynamics.
+- **Euler-Cromer Method** : Used for numerical stability in the simulation of rotational dynamics.
-	•	Object-Oriented Design: Separates top types as distinct classes, each encapsulating unique behaviors and properties.
+- **Object-Oriented Design** : Separates top types as distinct classes, each encapsulating unique behaviors and properties.

-Future Improvements
+## Future Improvements
-	•	Add support for additional numerical methods for increased simulation accuracy.
+1. Add support for additional numerical methods for increased simulation accuracy.
-	•	Expand GUI features for more detailed customization and control.
+2. Expand GUI features for more detailed customization and control.